UBank

-UBank is an Australian direct bank, that operates as a division of National Australia Bank (NAB).
-It was established in 2008, and provides savings products and home loans over the Internet and telephone.
+UBank is an Australian direct bank, operating as a division of National Australia Bank (NAB).
+It was established in 2008, providing savings and home loans online as well as over the phone.

 UBank operates under NAB's banking licence and uses its balance sheet, risk management and technology infrastructure.
 UBank also participates in the Australian government's deposit guarantee scheme.

-History
+History and Growth

-Ubank was launched by Gerd Schenkel and Greg Sutherland for National Australia Bank on 1 October 2008, with the purpose of establishing a presence in the "self directed" customer segment.
+UBank was launched by Gerd Schenkel and Greg Sutherland for National Australia Bank on 1 October 2008, with the purpose of establishing a presence in the "self-directed" customer segment.

 NAB stated it aimed to attract new retail customers while operating independently to its other retail brands, and in its 2009 annual report, NAB claimed that this strategy had been "successful".
-Ubank operates under NAB's banking licence and participates in the Australian government's deposit guarantee scheme.
+UBank operates under NAB's banking licence and participates in the Australian government's deposit guarantee scheme.

-Ubank was underpinned with the "Nextgen" technology provided by Oracle.

 Deposits were said to exceed over $500 million in one month.
-NAB claimed Ubank's "customer advocacy and satisfaction levels" to be "among the highest of any institution in Australia" In its 2009 annual report, NAB claimed "almost 10,000 new customers in a month" for Ubank's USaver product.
-Ubank has been acknowledged as the driver of NAB's fast growth in deposit market share compared to other major banks.
+NAB claimed Ubank's "customer advocacy and satisfaction levels" to be "among the highest of any institution in Australia" In its 2009 annual report, NAB claimed "almost 10,000 new customers in a month" for UBank's USaver product.

-NAB's Ubank has been compared to Qantas' Jetstar in terms of a strategy of internal innovation with the objective of opening new market segments for the parent company.
+NAB's UBank has been compared to Qantas' Jetstar in terms of a strategy of internal innovation with the objective of opening new market segments for the parent company.